Is Data Engineering Dead? The 2026 Job Market Reality

 The field isn’t shrinking.
 But entry-level tech postings have fallen 67% since generative AI became mainstream.
 Computer science graduate unemployment rose to 6–7%.
 The first job in data engineering is often the hardest to get; candidates frequently break in via data analyst, software engineer, or BI roles, then transition internally to DE.

-This matches what I've always said: DE is not entry-level.
+The market is making explicit what was always true: DE is not entry-level.
 It combines business context, analytics insight, infrastructure, software engineering, and SRE.
-The market is just making that explicit now instead of pretending junior DE was a real on-ramp.
+Pretending junior DE was a real on-ramp is what is over.

 # The career path that actually works in 2026